-Every Sunday night from 7pm-9pm Kim helps introduce you to the band down the block, the one playing in the bar across town, the ones you maybe didn’t know were right under your nose, but you most definitely should be aware of.
+Every Sunday night from 7pm-9pm Pearson helps introduce you to the band down the block, the one playing in the bar across town, the ones you maybe didn’t know were right under your nose, but you most definitely should be aware of.

 Want to submit music?